Roman Maev: Principal research contributions

-Over the course of his career, Dr. Maev has established world-renowned research schools, first in Russia, he founded an Acoustic Microscopy Center in Moscow, and later on in Canada, he founded the Institute for Diagnostic Imaging Research in Windsor, Ontario.
-He has mentored over 210 graduate and undergraduate students, many of whom have gone on to leadership positions in academic and the private sectors worldwide.
+Over the course of his career, Maev has established an Acoustic Microscopy Center in Moscow and the Institute for Diagnostic Imaging Research in Windsor, Ontario.

 Publications and patents

-The diverse range of research directions encompassed by Dr. Roman Maev reflected through his publications and patents.
-As of 2020, he has published a total of 592 peer-reviewed items, including 23 books and chapters in books, 141 articles, 388 refereed conference proceedings, 46 patents issued and/or filed.
+As of 2020, Maev has published a total of 592 peer-reviewed items, including 23 books and chapters in books, 141 articles, 388 refereed conference proceedings, 46 patents issued and/or filed.

 Personal life

-Maev is married to Russian-Canadian physicist Dr. Elena Maeva.
+Maev is married to Russian-Canadian physicist Elena Maeva.
 The couple met when Maeva was studying for her doctoral degree.
-They reside in Windsor, Ontario with their daughter and son.
+They reside in Windsor, Ontario.